ElectronicsArchiver/tox/README.md

 ## Data

-The data folder contains data from previous papers, including ToxIBTL, ToxinPred, and NNTox.
+The data folder contains data from previous papers, including ToxIBTL, ToxDL, and ToxinPred.
-Note that NNTox is not ccurently being used.

 ## EDA

 The eda folder contains Python files that conduct exploratory data analysis.
 This includes the reading in and wrangling of data into a standard format (i.e. sequence and toxic/non-toxic), identification of duplicate sequences, analysis of sequence similarity, and the division of the data into training and test sets.

+## CDHIT

+The cdhit folder contains data related to [CD-HIT](http://weizhong-lab.ucsd.edu/cdhit_suite/cgi-bin/index.cgi?cmd=cd-hit), which we use to determine sequences that are at least 40% similar.

 ## Model Development